BART KESNER

 Home Entertainment

-While I do have a fairly elaborate A/V setup for entertainment in my basement turned media room, what I wanted to mention here is my Roku 3 for non-4k TV streaming and Google Nest Mini (
+Even though I have a fairly elaborate A/V setup for entertainment in my basement turned media room, I am a huge fan of the Google Nest Audio and Nest Mini (

-Each is fantastic due to their simplicity and effectiveness.
+They are fantastic due to their simplicity and effectiveness.
 Plug and Play - it's absolutely as simple as that, with no significant setup.
-I have the Roku plugged into an extra 36" TV which I setup on my deck at a moments notice.
-I use the speakers in my office and kitchen to compliment my Google Home audio setup (which includes the discontinued Chromecast Audio) to play music everywhere around my home.
-Of course, it also has the added benefit of making the Google Assistant more readily available.
+I use 2 of the larger speakers paired together on my outdoor deck (always keeping covered when not is use as they are not waterproof) as well as in my kitchen.
+I use the smaller speakers as satellites for my office and basement.
+For my family room I use Google's Chromecast Audio (which unfortunately has been discontinued) to plug into my Bose speakers.
+Of course this setup also has the added benefit of making the Google Assistant more readily available.

 Picture